Ferryistaken/mocPolyWidgetRust/README.md

 ```cargo build --release```\
 ```sudo mv target/release/mocPolyWidget /usr/bin/mocPolyWidget```

-Now the executable should be in your path and ready to be used anywhere
+Now the executable should be in your path and ready to be used anywhere by calling ```mocPolyWidget```